 Ulysses S. Grant was the victorious Civil War general who saved the Union.
-Following the war, Grant served two terms as the 18th president of the United States: 1869–1877.
+As 18th president (1869-77), he championed civil rights for African Americans.

 The site is closed Thanksgiving Day, Christmas Day, and New Year's Day.

 Visit the website for details, schedules and special events.